SamsonLamma/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Replace all characters A and c from input to Z and e respectively
 21. Create a script that removes all letters c and C from input.
 22. Write a script that reverse its input.
-23, Write a script that displays all users and their home directories, sorted by users. as a comment and open 4 check
+23. Write a script that displays all users and their home directories, sorted by users. as a comment and open 4 check Write a script that displays all users and their home directories, sorted byers.
+24. Write a command that finds all empty files and directories in the current directory and all sub-directories.
+25.